 While parents have the best of intentions, in the process of their monitoring and demanding more homework, they may not be aware of what they are actually teaching or not teaching their kids.
 When parents take over their child’s decision-making and motivation about their school life, homework and free time, they do not have the opportunity to learn how to do it for themselves.
 This is not only detrimental to their self-confidence, it also creates a system where parents need to motivate and drive their children to do work, rather than the child learning to do it him or herself.

 It’s never too early to start teaching kids some self-motivation and time management strategies.
-What this means for parents is the need to step back and take the risk in allowing their child to not do well.
-As a parent you may want to reconsider this: If your child’s work or results means more to you, how will he or she ever care enough to put the necessary effort in?
-Also you might risk teaching your child that your love is conditional, based on their academic performance.
+What this means for parents is the need to step back and take the risk of allowing their child to not do well.
+As a parent you may want to reconsider this: If your child’s work or results mean more to you, how will he or she ever care enough to put the necessary effort in?
+Also, you might risk teaching your child that your love is conditional, based on their academic performance.

 Tips for academic performance:

 - Make sure your child is getting an age appropriate amount of sleep.
 A 7 to 10 year old needs at least 10 hours of sleep each night.
 Sleep is when we consolidate what we learn, helps manage stress and keeps our minds alter to learn.

 - Children need free time to play and have fun.
 Play also helps them to discharge and manage stress.
 Just like adults, children need adequate free time to play.